clragon/find-waldo/README.md

 ## Getting started
 ### Setup Network
 Connect the notebook to the internet.
 Check if WLAN hotspot is active.
-Start robot and connect to the hotspot, find the IP adress of the robot in the windows WLAN hotspot settings.
+Start the robot and connect to the hotspot, find the IP address of the robot in the windows WLAN hotspot settings.

 ### Start Remote python call on the robot
 1. Open putty and connect via SSH to the IP of the robot: